balder-dev/balder/doc/source/basics/vdevices.rst

         class Client(balder.Device):
             # we have to map the vDevice with our real device (use the class name of the vDevice as key and the
-            #  Device class you want to map as value)
+            #  device class you want to map as value)
             load = LoadSiteFeature(WebServerVDevice=ScenarioLoadWeb.Server)

         def test_load(self):